 |Material of poles

 |Polyester, PU coating 4 000mm H2O

 |Nylon, PU coating 10 000mm H2O

-The double-shell tent consists of an inner tent and an outer shell – rain fly.
-The entrance to the inner tent is on the front side, the outer tent has a large vestibule, suitable for storing luggage, cooking, etc., which can be entered through the front or side entrance.
+The tent is double-layered and consists of an inner tent and an outer layer – rain fly.
+The inner tent has a trapezoidal floor plan with an entrance on its longest side.
+The outer tent has a large vestibule that can be entered through two different entrances.

-It is secured by three ventilation windows, which are located at the front entrance and in the rear part of the rain fly.
-The roof of the ventilation window is shaped in such a way that it is not folded by the wind.
+It is located at the top of the dome of the rain fly.
+The canopies of the ventilation windows are shaped so that they are not tilted by the wind.
 This prevents leakage even during rain with strong wind.

 Building a tent